-Court to rule on petition against Nyong’o next week – Kenya Broadcasting Corporation
+Court to rule on Ranguma’s petition against Nyong’o’s win next week – The Star, Kenya

 |